HaveAGitGat/Tdarr_Plugins/README.md

 # Tdarr_Plugins

+There are two types of plugin:

+    Community: Plugins uploaded to this repo that anyone can use and will appear in the 'Plugins' tab in Tdarr.
+    Local: Plugins only on your computer located 'Plugins/Local' within your Tdarr documents folder.

-Steps for creating a Tdarr community or local plugin.
+Steps for creating a community or local plugin.

 1.Download Tdarr_Plugin_nc7x_Example.js from the following repository: